-Northwest Technical College maintains a log of all formal written complaints submitted by students to the Vice President of Academic Affairs.
-This log is a requirement of the Federal Compliance Program of the Higher Learning Commission of the North Central Association of Colleges and Schools, which is the College's accrediting agency.
+Northwest Technical College maintains a log of all formal written complaints (policy 3325-1-01) submitted by students to the Executive Vice President and Senior Academic Officer.
+This log is a requirement of the Federal Compliance Program of the Higher Learning Commission, the college's accrediting agency.
 The log contains the following information:

-- the date the complaint was first formally submitted to an appropriate officer; - the nature of the complaint (e.g. dispute about a grade, sexual harassment allegation); - the steps taken by the institution to resolve the complaint; - the institution's final decision regarding the complaint, including referral to outside agencies; - any other external actions initiated by the student to resolve the complaint, if know to the institution (e.g. lawsuit, EEOC investigation, etc.).
+- the date the complaint was first formally submitted to an appropriate officer - the nature of the complaint (e.g., dispute about a grade, sexual harassment allegation) - the steps taken by the institution to resolve the complaint - the institution's final decision regarding the complaint, including referral to outside agencies - any other external actions initiated by the student to resolve the complaint, if know to the institution (e.g., lawsuit, EEOC investigation, etc.).

 The log provides data privacy by not including names involved in the facts of the complaint.
-Students submitting formal complaints will be informed that the College will share information on the complaint to its accrediting agency if required, but that individual identities will be protected.
+Students submitting formal complaints will be informed that the college will share information on the complaint to its accrediting agency if required, but that individual identities will be protected.